nishantjr/ml-tableau/docs/introduction.md

     The largest of these fragments, called the guarded fragment, allows both fixedpoints and a restricted form of quantification.
-    It is intended to extend the automated prover for uniform reasoning across logics developed in [@towards-a-unified-framework],
+    It is intended to extend the automated prover for uniform reasoning across logics developed by Chen et al[@towards-a-unified-framework],
-    by providing a robust basis for unfolding fixedpoints and simplification.
+    by providing a robust basis for unfolding fixedpoints and simplification analogous to DPLL(T) in SMT solvers.
 ---

 \emergencystretch 5em